libp2p/interface-connection/README.md

 - `JavaScript` - `stream.source`

-This getter returns the reference to the connection "source", which is an iterable object that can be consumed.
+This getter returns a reference to the connection "source", which is an iterable object that can be consumed.

 ### Get a connection data collector

 - `JavaScript` - `stream.sink`

-This getter returns the reference to the connection "sink", which is an iterator that consumes (or drains) a source.
+This getter returns a reference to the connection "sink", which is an iterator that consumes (or drains) a source.

 ### Close connection